rcaines/11056-project2-u3216957-Final/README.md

   Furthermore, I proceeded with completing the navbar, footer and logo of the website alongside with adding text to the above image grid.

+**Research**

+  From this exercise, it was found at times to be challenging to achieve a mixture of techniques and to mash them together so the major attributors to assisting in attaining information required has been bootstrap and the occasional Youtube.

 **Problems**

 - HoverText for image grid